Attorneys Want Names of Oakland Officers Who Botched Sex Inquiries

 “The city wants the people involved in the investigation to be a part of how to create corrective action.
 We disagree with that,” Burris said after the hearing.

-Burris and Chanin want the city to identify which officers who prematurely shut down the investigations and “hold them accountable.”
+Burris and Chanin want the city to identify which officers prematurely shut down the investigations and “hold them accountable.”
 The officers were not identified by name in the report.

 However, the one-year deadline for disciplining some of them may have passed, a concern the attorneys related to the judge, reiterating concerns they expressed in a July 5 Joint Status Conference Statement.